 His is that fictitious personality, to whom have been attributed the various qualities of valour, courage, power, and sway.
-It has been said about him that it was he who roused the people of Egypt on the Slaughter of Uthman.
-Hazrat Abu Zar is said to have been his disciple, and Janab Ammar was his follower.
-He is credited with having hated the conspiracy leading to the battles of Jamal and Siffeen and with providing the thought pattern for the Shia religion.
-There has been such a repeated account of him in books that he has actually been taken for a real figure.
-How astounding it is that even some Shias have made mention of his name to show their contempt for him.
-When, however, we try to go deep in research and investigation into his personality, we find that it is a purely fictitious story that has been woven about him, simply to impugn the and religion of the people of the Holy Household to lower its prestige by the adversaries' fanaticism and the machinations of the political interest.
-Beyond this figure, nor reality, nor any existence, had those who took up the tale tried to think even for a brief time, they would have found that the only source of the tale is Tabari, who died in 310 A.H.
+It has been said about him that it was who roused the people of Egypt on the Slaughter of Uthman.
+Hazrat Abu Zar is said to have been his disciple and Janab Ammar his follower.
+He is credited with having hate had the conspiracy leading to the battles of Jamal and Siffeen and with providing the thought-pattern for the Shia Religion.
+There has been such a repeated account of him in books, that he actually has been taken for a real figure.
+How astounding it is, that even some Shias have made mention of his name to show their contempt of him.
+When, however, we try to go deep in research and investigation into his personality, we find, that it is a purely fictitious story that has been woven about him, simply to impugn the and Religion of the people of the Holy Household to lower its prestige by the adversaries' fanaticism and the machinations of the political interest.
+Beyond this figure has nor reality nor any existence, had those who took up the tale, tried to think even for a brief time, they would have found that the only source of the tale is Tabari, who died. in 310 A.H.
 All other historians have taken the history from him.
-Tabari himself has taken the story from Saif Ibne Umair, whose link of authority is unknown.
-The mansalf himself is Ustad, a downright liar in the eyes of the biog aphers of note.
+Tabari, himself has taken the story from Saif Ibne Umair, whose link of authority, is unknown.
+The mansalf, himself, is Ustad a down right liar in the eyes of the biog aphers of note.
 Kursd Ali in the Khatat Sham, VI, p.
-251-257, writes about the religions of the Shias to the following effect: "There were even in the time of the Holy Prophet (S.A.), a number of venerable companions, who were well-known for their love of Hazrat Ali (A.S.), for example Salman, whose saying was, "We have vowed allegiance to the Holy Prophet (S.A.) on the term of goodness to the Muslims and the friendliness of Hazrat Ali (A.S.).
-Abu Saeed Khudri has said, "The people were commanded on five points, but they took up only four, to wit, the performance of the prayers, fasting and Haj, and the payment of the Zakat, leaving out the fifth, which was the love for the members of the Holy Household, which was an important duty.
-Of the same view were Abu Zar, Ammar Yasir, Huzaifah Yamani, Khuzaimah Ibne Thabet, Abu Ayyub Ansari, Khalid Ibne Saeed, Ibne Aas, Qays Ibne Saad bin Ebadah, and others.
-Some writers are of the opinion that the Shia religion is the invention of the Saba.
-This is a piece of superstition and ignorance.
-These persons are, in the eyes of the Shias, an accursed contemptible fellow.
-The Shia religion took its rise in the Hedjaz."
+251-257, writes about the Religions of the Shias to the following effect: "There were even in the time of the Holy Prophet (S.A.), a number of venerable companions, who were well-known for their love of Hazrat Ali (A.S.), for example Salman, whose saying was, "We have vowed allegiance to the Holy Prophet (S.A.) on the term of goodness to the Muslims and the friendliness of Hazrat Ali (A.S.).
+Abu Saeed Khudri has said, "The people were commanded on five points, but they took up only four, to wit, the performance of the prayers, fasting and Haj. and the payment of the Zakat, leaving out the fifth which was the love for the members of the Holy Household, which was an important duty.
+Of the same view were Abu Zar, Ammar Yasir, Huzaifah Yamani, Khuzaimah Ibne Thabet, Abu Ayyub Ansari, Khalid Ibne Saeed, Ibne Aas, Qays Ibne Saad bin Ebadah and others Some writers are of the opinion that the Shias Religion is the invention of the Saba.
+This is a piece of superstitions ignorance.
+These persons is in the eye of the Shias an accursed contemptible fellow.
+The Shia Religion took its rise in the Hedjaz."